jarecoo/practice/notes.md

     - Invalidating legitimate doctrinal concerns https://www.lds.org/church/news/many-struggles-with-faith-are-based-on-mormon-culture-not-doctrine-professor-says?lang=eng
     - making older or divorced members feel second rate: http://www.sltrib.com/religion/local/2017/08/25/mormons-unveil-temple-changes-single-lds-men-over-30-recently-divorced-members-can-now-serve-there/
 4. Bonus: The Church and Social Progress - The church should be a thought leader on love and acceptance with the Master of love and acceptance leading them; but they are never on the forefront of social issues that turn out to be objectively, demonstrably good for everyone.
 This runs counter to the way you’d expect from God’s true church.
-    - Civial Rights for Blacks (specifically priesthood, interracial marrying, etc, used to be widely frowned upon and preached against in the church as a very bad thing.
+    - Civil Rights for Blacks (specifically priesthood, interracial marrying, etc, used to be widely frowned upon and preached against in the church as a very bad thing.
 It wasn’t until BYU was about to lose accreditation in the 70s that the church finally came around and removed the priesthood ban)
     - Gay Acceptance (They are not accepting, they are more than just indifferent, they are actively tormenting the individuals that would actually like to be part of their church by classifying homosexuality as apostasy (https://www.lds.org/church/news/elder-christofferson-says-handbook-changes-regarding-same-sex-marriages-help-protect-children?lang=eng&_r=1), but not adultery or murder, wtf? plus the children of homosexual parents who wish to be baptized must wait until they are 18 and then fully disavow their gay parents)
     - Medical Marijuana (It’s better than alcohol, but you don’t see them trying to bring back Prohibition) https://www.sltrib.com/news/health/2018/05/11/mormon-church-compiles-legal-issues-with-medical-marijuana-initiative-but-still-doesnt-explicitly-oppose-it/
     - Empowering and truly equalizing women (https://i.redd.it/dl64zujbbqp01.jpg, https://i.redd.it/4meec69b88q01.jpg, https://i.redd.it/jly3f26o88q01.jpg, https://i.redd.it/h1qt6e777fp01.jpg, https://i.redd.it/ph8tob3ma1o01.jpg, https://i.redd.it/7tfuhd7kgln01.jpg, https://i.redd.it/16yjvev7a1o01.jpg, https://www.reddit.com/r/exmormon/comments/5lopnr/the_church_used_my_body_as_currency/?st=JG1I088Y&sh=3a0b49a3)
     - They don’t actually provide that much humanitarian aid around the world (https://i.redd.it/2tja1dmkgfp01.jpg, the Seventh Day Adventists give more percent-wise than the LDS church does; they earn less  and give more)
     - The church doesn’t use much of its money to give aid http://followtheprophets.com/tithing-money/

+_Just in case you think it’s easy to leave a religion you devoted a good chunk of life to:_
 “It was lonely to unravel.
 But more than that, it simply hurts to unbecome, to feel the ideological foundation of life ripping apart.”
 “Disabuse rarely visits like the tooth fairy, taking away your rotted belief system and leaving you a shiny new one in its place.
 It takes years of collapsing and years of rebuilding.” https://medium.com/@girlziplocked/have-empathy-when-gods-are-shattered-3f34a65daa15#.3nhy6bwsq